Althorix50/LocuSense_repo/README.md

     - **Power Source cluster** for USB, Li-Ion, LiSOCl₂
   - Text-based UART protocol between STM32 and ESP32-C6 (DATA / STATUS / COMM / QR …)

-Only one of these modules is populated and connected to the RF power rail; firmware detects the configured communication mode and drives either **LoRaWAN** or **Matter**.
+Only one of these modules is populated and connected to the RF connector; firmware detects the configured communication mode and drives either **LoRaWAN** or **Matter**.

 ### Local UI – e-ink display

 - 2.13" e-ink (Waveshare / Good Display, `EPD_2in13_V4`)
 - Shows:
-  - CO₂ (ppm) + compact gauge with thresholds (800 / 1200 ppm)
+  - CO₂ (ppm) + compact gauge with thresholds
   - Temperature and RH with tiny trend arrows
   - VOC index (when USB + VOC mode are enabled)
   - Connection state (LoRa or Matter)